 Description: “An all-mineral sunscreen that is both chemical and fragrance free, the JĀSÖN® Mineral Based Natural Sunblock SPF 30 provides UVA and UVB protection and creates a natural barrier to protect skin against sun burn.
-The easy-to-rub in formula won’t leave a white film on skin like most mineral sunscreens do and is hypoallergenic making it ideal for sensitive skin.
+The easy-to-rub in formula won’t leave a white film on the skin as most mineral sunscreens do and is hypoallergenic making it ideal for sensitive skin.
 It is also safe for use on babies over six months of age.”

 About the brand: Founded in 1959, they have been producing “wholesome” and “result-driven blends” from day one without harmful ingredients.
 JĀSÖN, meaning ‘healer’ in Greek, was founded by a group inspired by their California heritage to get back to nature.
-They produce products that are biodegradable, cruelty free, no GMO’s, no parabens, no sulfates and vegan.
+They produce products that are biodegradable, cruelty-free, no GMOs, no parabens, no sulfates and vegan.

 Other comments: They are using safe and effective methods to harness the power of botanical ingredients to improve everyday wellness.